schwittlick/tripoly/README.md

     24. adding debug flag and updating supported fields storage of player -> KT1KxSmjBQiuY6yLc5c1KaRgWMrsKZePbt5T

     25. minted .usdz file, added to game
+    26. implemented a clock endpoint.
+Every player can call it, when a 24h timeout has happend, all inactive players are stepping forward.
+This is preparing the general round based playing. -> KT1UGfAS3fFJzJbNVC9t32mmK3k9mgFKCdeE

 ### integration tests?!